 What started out as a master’s thesis idea has since become one of the largest and most wide-ranging redevelopment programs both in Georgia and the United States.
-Hatched back in 1999 by architectural planning graduate Ryan Gravel, the BeltLine was designed to transform the way that Atlanteans used transportation and move around the city.
+Hatched back in 1999 by architectural planning graduate Ryan Gravel, the Atlanta BeltLine was designed to transform the way that Atlanteans used transportation and move around the city.
 Fast forward to the present, and the BeltLine is driving the new urbanism of the city, acting as the catalyst for inclusive and sustainable city life.
-It’s also changed the way locals think and interact with the city, with more walkable neighborhoods desired along with multi-use public spaces that connect people to green spaces, restaurants, shopping districts and entertainment experiences.
+Read on to discover why you’d want to live close to this bustling new development.

 Let’s face it, cars have become almost a necessity in today’s society, and it’s a convenient luxury that many enjoy.
 But what about the pedestrians who choose to traverse the city on foot?
 The Atlanta BeltLine offers a convenient mode of transportation for those who want to ditch their car.
 Residents can choose to walk, bike, or scooter down the 22-mile paved path, easily reaching different parts of the city.
 This also helps to keep community members connected to the various amenities that exist along the Atlanta BeltLine’s perimeter.

 Local artists and creatives have joined together to make the Atlanta BeltLine their own outdoor art gallery.
 In addition to permanent installations of sculptures, murals and paintings, residents can witness a variety of different exhibits that are changed out throughout the year.
 Living by this trail means the community will always have regular access to beautiful art.